 Subjects ingested zero, two or four eggs per day for four-week periods in random order, with each intervention period separated by a four-week washout period.
 Measurements were taken at the beginning and end of each intervention period.

-C-reactive protein and SAA levels were determined on deeply frozen blood samples.
+CRP and SAA levels were determined on deeply frozen blood samples.

-- obese status
+- Obesity status

 - Insulin resistance status.